Why Policy Gradient Algorithms Work for Undiscounted Total-Reward MDPs: Omitted proofs in Section

 \subsection{Proof of Lemma \ref{lem:ngd_descent}}

-We proved more detailed version of Lemma \ref{lem:ngd_descent}. \begin{lemma} Under Assumption~\ref{assump_total}, for a given $\mu$ with full support, the natural policy gradient with step size $\eta_k>0$ generates a sequence of policies $\{\pi_{k}\}^\infty_{k=1}$ satisfying and
+We proved more detailed version of Lemma \ref{lem:ngd_descent}. \begin{lemma} Under Assumption~\ref{assump_total}, for given $\pi_0\in \Pi_+$ and $\mu$ with full support, the natural policy gradient with step size $\eta_k>0$ generates a sequence of policies $\{\pi_{k}\}^\infty_{k=1}$ satisfying and

 \end{lemma}